 The Language and Cultural Contacts of the Population in Eastern Europe

 For some long-existing and widespread words in the languages of the population of Eastern Europe, it is not easy to find an explanation for their origin and determine the ways of dissemination.
-Judging by the content of etymological dictionaries, there are quite a few such words and they are usually designated as "wandering".
+Judging by the content of etymological dictionaries, there are quite a few such words, they are usually designated as "wandering".
 Some words of similar meaning and form are so common that it is impossible to reconstruct their history by phonological analysis alone.
-For the most part, these include those that denote specific objects or actions that are often used or occurring in the daily life of people.
-These are, for example, the words for soap, wine, hemp, etc. A lot has been written about them, but some do not enjoy special attention, although they are no less enigmatic.
-These include, among others, words that are consonant with the Latin rūmigāre meaning "to chew gum" (about animals), which comes from rūmen "throat, esophagus".
-Latin words have a correspondence in OInd. romanthah "chewing".
-(WALDE A., HOFMANN J.B.
+For the most part, these include those that denote specific objects or actions that are often used or occurring in the daily lives of people.
+These are, for example, the words for soap, drinks, materials, etc. A lot has been written about them, but some do not enjoy special attention, although they are no less enigmatic.
+These include, among others, words that are consonant with the Latin rūmigāre meaning "ruminate", which comes from rūmen "throat, esophagus".
+Latin words have a correspondence in OInd. romanthah "chewing" (WALDE A., HOFMANN J.B.
 1965).
-In the Finno-Ugric languages, the same meaning have Veps. märehttä, Est. mäletseda, Karel. märehtie, Fin. märehtiä, Komi römidztyny, Udm. žomystyny.
-Experts believe that they all have a common origin, but the diversity of their forms does not find historical argumentation and therefore there is no confidence in the reconstruction of the original Finno-Ugric root: *märз or *rämз (HÄKKINEN KAISA, 2007: 759).
+In the Finno-Ugric languages, Veps. märehttä, Est. mäletseda, Karel. märehtie, Fin. märehtiä, Komi römidztyny, Udm. žomystyny have the same meaning.
+Experts believe they all have a common origin, but the diversity of their forms does not find historical argumentation.
+Therefore there is no confidence in the reconstruction of the original Finno-Ugric root: *märз or *rämз (HÄKKINEN KAISA, 2007: 759).
 Kaisa Häkkinen, the author of the etymological dictionary of the modern Finnish language for some reason did not introduce in this cluster Erzya and Moksha words r'amigams "ruminate".
-The similarity of the Mordovian words and the Ukrainian "remigaty" makes it possible to assume that the Finno-Ugrians borrowed the Ukrainian word through Mordovian, but it was borrowed from Romanian in historical times and therefore could not be widely spoken in the now very remote Finno-Ugric languages.
+The similarity of the Mordovian words and the Ukrainian remigaty makes it possible to assume that the Finno-Ugrians borrowed the Ukrainian word through Mordovian, but it was borrowed from Romanian in historical times and therefore could not be widely spoken in the now very remote Finno-Ugric languages.
 The fact that the Romanian word comes from the Latin no doubt (MELNYCHUK O.S.
 (Ed).
 2006, 140).
 Finno-Ugric words could not be borrowed from Old Indian due to the large phonetic difference.
+It is possible to assume that part of the Indo-Aryans in the process of migration remained in Eastern Europe and had contacts with Mordovia and some Iranian tribes already after the disintegration of the proto-Iranian language because similar words are only found in certain Iranian languages (Bal. romast, цakhш. rǝmǝtk).
 To solve such riddles, you need to know the habitat of the carriers of "wandering" words in antiquity.
-In our case, the topic of cultural and linguistic contacts is limited to Europe.
+In our case, the topic of cultural and linguistic contacts are limited to Europe.

-Before the arrival of the Slavs, Eastern Europe for three millennia was inhabited by various Indo-European, Finno-Ugric, Turkic, North Caucasian, and even Semitic tribes, which not only clashed with each other, but also had trade relations and, as a result, exchanged technological experience, cultural achievements, and even worldview ideas (see the map below).
+Before the arrival of the Slavs, Eastern Europe for three millennia was inhabited by various Indo-European, Finno-Ugric, Turkic, North Caucasian, and even Semitic tribes, which not only clashed with each other, but also had trade relations and, as a result, exchanged technological experience, cultural achievements, and even worldview ideas (see the map in Fig.2).
+However, the use of the graph-analytical method is painstaking work, only a few months may be required to compile the necessary tables of vocabulary matches.
+A venerable scientist will not undertake such work, it is much easier to add a new assumption based on existing knowledge and intuition and then defend it in discussions.

-Ethno-cultural map of Eastern Europe for the period from the 5th to the 3rd millennium BC
+Fig. 2.
+Ethno-cultural map of Eastern Europe for the period from the 5th to the 2nd millennium BC

 The interaction between people of Eastern Europe was reflected in the languages of these peoples and this helps to restore the civilization process that took place here: